atAlkaff/42-libft/README.md

 If `nptr` represents a number greater than `LONG_MAX`, the function returns `(int)LONG_MAX`.
 If `nptr` represents a number less than `LONG_MIN`, the function returns `(int)LONG_MIN`.

+This function is O(n) and pure.

+This function is thread-safe.